elct9620/heroku-buildpacks-php-with-phalcon/README.md

 ### Specify your package source

+#### Require

+Enable heroku [user-env-compile](https://devcenter.heroku.com/articles/labs-user-env-compile) addon.
+(This still is labs feature)

 Using [profile.d](https://devcenter.heroku.com/articles/profiled) or `heroku config` command to setting `PACKAGE_URL` and you can use your special php pre-compile package.

-(This feature sitll not test, it may not work correctly)
+(This feature sitll under test, it may not work correctly)

 Build
 ---